 • Press the candy eyes onto the cookies as soon as they come out of the oven to ensure they stick.

-Enter your email below and we'll send it to your inbox.
+Enter your email and we’ll send this recipe to your inbox.

 Halloween Cookie Variations

 • ADD A KICK – For a grown-up twist for an adults-only party, add a pinch of chili powder to the cookie dough.
-This adds a suprising kick that pairs well with the rich chocolate.
+This adds a surprising kick that pairs well with the rich chocolate.

-Storing Leftover Halloween Cookies
+How To Store Leftover Halloween Cookies

 Freezing Halloween Cookie Dough